SEND Information Report Q&A

 - All teaching staff will be informed via email and the circulation of Further Advice and Support Strategies.
 These are currently held on the Staff Shared Drive

-- Students with an EHCP will be issued with a Provision Map and Individual Targets (IEP); these are issued via letters home during the first half term of the school year.
+- Pupils with an EHCP will be issued with a Provision Map and Individual Targets (IEP); these are issued via letters home during the first half term of the school year.
 They will be reviewed, at least, once a year

 My Child has a EHCP.
 What happens when they transfer to St. Peter’s?

 - The Local Education Authority will notify us of this and send copies of the EHCP.
 We will then study the information during the summer term of your child’s year 6 to ensure that appropriate provision is in place for year 7

 - The main details and teaching strategies of the statement/plan will be circulated to staff as part of the Provision Map.
 Pupils and parents have the opportunity to contribute to this

 - We will respond to the demands of the plan and where necessary, discuss provision with our external specialists

 - As a part of the transition process children with a plan are invited along with some other children who we feel would benefit from an additional open morning or afternoon.
 This allows the children to meet teachers, the SENCO, LSA’s, ask questions and familiarise themselves with the school

 Will there be any support mechanisms in place during year 7?

 - Pupil Support provides support for pupils of all year groups in the school.
 This includes a mentoring programme

 One of the following agencies was involved with my child at Primary school.
 What does this mean for their transfer to St. Peter’s?